-This weekend I’m doing the 48 Hour Film Project (Des Moines) where who have to make a short film from beginning to end in 48 hours.
+This weekend I’m doing the 48 Hour Film Project where you have to make a short film from beginning to end in 48 hours.
 It’s an exercise in embracing limitations.
-And when push comes to shove all filmmaking is embracing limitations because some where you have to draw the line on running time and expenses.
+And when push comes to shove all filmmaking is embracing limitations because somewhere you have to draw the line on running time and expenses.

 The Twilight Zone was no exception.
-Now considered one of the best programs ever produced it had trouble finding and audience in the early sixties an actually only ran for a few years.
+Now considered one of the best programs ever produced for television it had trouble finding an audience in the early sixties an actually only ran for a few years.
 Rod Serling wrote 49 original programs in three years which is an amazing output.
-According to The Twilight Zone producer Buck Houghton Serling came up with a pattern that became the stand for programs.
+According to The Twilight Zone producer Buck Houghton, Serling came up with a pattern that became the standard for all programs.

 According to Houghton in his book What a Producer Does here are a few of the patterns they used.